Funds in this sector do what they say on the tin – they aim to pay a high income to investors.

 Source for performance figures: Financial Express

 This fund aims to pay a higher income than many other funds.
 Shares form most of the fund and have the potential to generate an income and long-term growth.
+The fund invests mainly in developed countries but also takes some emerging markets risk.
 Some investments in bonds and cash provide diversification, and could reduce part of the volatility that normally comes with only investing in shares.
 We think the fund could work well in a portfolio focused on trying to achieve an income, alongside some capital growth.
 It could also provide some balance alongside equity funds in a more adventurous income-focused portfolio.

 This fund is focused on producing a high income mainly by investing in bonds, but it can also invest up to 20% in UK and European shares.
 A focus on high-yield bonds and shares makes it a little different from most bond funds, though it also makes it a higher-risk option.
 The fund could be a good option to diversify a conservative bond portfolio, or a more adventurous shares portfolio seeking exposure to other asset classes.

-Alex Ralph is the lead fund manager and we think she’s a talented investor with over 19 years investment experience.
+Alex Ralph is the lead fund manager and we think she’s a talented investor with 20 years’ investment experience.
 We like her flexible investment approach and willingness to change how the fund is invested depending on her views of the wider economy and bond markets.
 Ed Legget and Paul Casson choose the UK and European shares for the fund.

 Ralph has delivered a good level of income since running this fund.
-Investments in high-yield bonds and shares can increase volatility though and are higher-risk.
+Investments in high-yield bonds and shares can increase volatility though.
 This means the fund might not hold up quite as well as some other funds in the sector when bond markets go through a tough patch.

 Latest research updates

 Please note the research updates are not personal recommendations to trade.
 If you are unsure of the suitability of an investment for your circumstances please seek advice.
 Remember all investments can fall as well as rise in value so investors could get back less than they invest.